System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 Note: You can't delete the current directory.
 A subdirectory you want to delete must be empty (must contain no files).Compressing files

 You can compress a text file (make it smaller).
-The file compression available on The WELL works with UNIX and IBM-PC-compatible computers.
+The file compression available on The WELL works with UNIX and PC-compatible computers.
 If you are using a Macintosh system, do not use this feature.

 A file that has been compressed is no longer a text file.
 You must download it as a binary file and uncompress it on your personal computer.